mjago/libluaradio/README.md

 ```crystal
 require "libluaradio"
 ```
+See the examples for usage.
+The flow-graph is a Lua script.
+See [LuaRadio project docs](http://luaradio.io/) for more details.

 ## Examples:
 (Note: The examples decode a recorded IQ data file.
  Generally you would decode an SDR device plugged into a USB port,